-- 1. Bubbling may occur for a few moments after filling as some residual LNG may sit on the valve surface, but should dissipate quickly. - 2.
-After fueling any spraying liquid or vapor in the fill receptacle indicates a leak. - 3.
-If spraying liquid or vapor in the fill receptacle is present, or bubbling continues for an extended amount of time, the receptacle seal may have debris/ice under it or need replaced.
-Leaks in the receptacle seal should vent the fill tube to zero psi after a few minutes.
+- 1. Bubbling may occur around the filling receptacle poppet area for a few moments after filling, as some residual LNG may sit on the valve surface, any remaining liquid should dissipate quickly. - 2.
+After the fueling nozzle is disconnected form the receptacle, any spraying liquid or vapor in the fill receptacle poppet area will indicate a leak. - If spraying liquid or vapor in the fill receptacle is present, or bubbling continues for an extended amount of time, the receptacle seal may have debris/ice under it or need replaced.
+Leaks in the receptacle seal should vent the fill tube to zero bar after a few minutes.
 Refer to VT-0009 for seal replacement - 4.
 If the leak continues without stopping, the fuel receptacle seal and fill check valve will need replaced.
 Refer to VT-0017, & VT-0009 - 5.
 Leaks in the fill line connections may require de-fueling the tank prior to repairs.
 Follow De-Fueling VT-0017 prior to repairs if needed. - 6.
-If fuel receptacle replacement is needed refer to VT-0018
+If fuel receptacle replacement is needed refer to $\underline{VT-0018}$